snnbasar/Picker3D/README.md

  Case Study.

 Notes:
-* It takes some time Unity to load shaders.
+* It may takes some time Unity to load shaders.
 * Tested On Samsung Galaxy S7 Edge.